khulood-rizvi/branching-merging-exercise/branching-merging-worksheet.md

 We'll use a couple of popular options to see the history of our project.

-X Run the following commands:
+- [X] Run the following commands:

 ```bash
 git log
 git log --oneline
 git log --oneline --graph --decorate --all
 ```
-X Briefly describe the output of each command
+- [x] Briefly describe the output of each command

 > git log: shows all the log since the project/repo is created.If screen is small then pressing enter is to show more lines.Detailed description like author, time is shown with